 How long does a texture release last?

 From application, the results last up to 12 weeks.
-In my experience, I’ve found that, while the texture reverts back, the condition of my hair remains soft and continues to detangle more easily.
+In my experience, I’ve found that, while the texture reverts, the condition of my hair remains soft and continues to detangle more easily.

-“I would advise having a texture release treatment every two to three months depending on hair growth and curl pattern.
-It is recommended you consult your stylist who will be able to recommend the best course of action for your specific hair type and requirements,” suggests Bishop.
+“I would advise having a texture release treatment every two to three months, depending on hair growth and curl pattern.
+It is recommended that you consult your stylist, who will be able to recommend the best course of action for your specific hair type and requirements,” suggests Bishop.

 Does a texture release contain chemicals?

-Yes, the amino acids and glyoxylic acid are a type of chemical but it’s good to remember that not all chemicals are the same – and not all are bad if used correctly.
+Yes, amino acids and glyoxylic acid are types of chemicals, but it’s important to remember that not all chemicals are the same – and not all are bad if used correctly.

 Can anyone get a texture release treatment?

-“It is advised not to carry out the treatment on hair which is brittle, splitting or otherwise damaged,” says Bishop.
-Booking a consultation first will ensure your stylist can assess your hair health and if it’ll react well to the chemicals in the texture release system.
+“It is advised not to carry out the treatment on hair that is brittle, splitting, or otherwise damaged,” says Bishop.
+Booking a consultation first will ensure your stylist can assess your hair’s health and whether it’ll react well to the chemicals in the texture release system.

-As tempted as you might be to have a little colour revamp to show off your texture release, you’ll need to stay away from any hair colour for at least a week before and after your treatment as it can react with the formula.
+As tempted as you might be to have a little color revamp to show off your texture release, you’ll need to stay away from any hair color for at least a week before and after your treatment as it can react with the formula.